alysiawon/Mission-to-Mars/README.md

 <img align="right" src="Analysis/sample.png" width="250">

+### Web Application

+The web application will display 4 items:

+1. A Header and a Button to Scrape New Data
+2. The Latest Mars News
+3. The Featured Mars Image
+4. Mars Facts
+5. Mars Hemispheres Titles and Images

+An example of the web application is to the right.

+### Process

 The data preparation utilizes the following steps to create the web application:

 **1. Scrape the Data**